 From the country’s highest plateau yet seldom known by tourists to well-preserved islands were used to be a hell on earth to many Vietnamese during the American War, let’s take a journey through these underrated destinations in Vietnam.

-Located 320 kilometers to the north of Hanoi, the remote Ha Giang is the northernmost province of Vietnam.
+Located 320 kilometers to the north of Hanoi, the remote Ha Giang is one of Vietnam's most beautiful northern mountains.
 This large mountainous area is also home to various ethnic minorities in Vietnam including Tay, H’Mong, Dao, and Nung.
 The way of life of the locals here is hardly influenced by the modernization of the whole country.
 Travelers can have a snapshot of that by visiting the busy Dong Van Market which sells a wide range of local stuff such as peach and plum without seeds, anise, and cinnamon.

 The town of Dong Van is also known for the Chinese-style houses, including the house of the man who once reigned over Ha Giang, known as the “Cat King”.
 These houses are characterized by the yin yang roofs and the iconic red lanterns.
 But perhaps the most convincing reason to visit Ha Giang is the karst plateau which spreads over 4 districts of the province and is more than 1.500 meters high.
 It is the first Geopark to be recognized by UNESCO in Vietnam thanks to its large collection of tectonics and geomorphology sites along with sensational sceneries featuring some sheer mountain drops.
 The spectacular landscape is perhaps at its best when you drive along Ma Pi Leng Pass, which is considered as the King of Vietnam Pass.
 All in all, if you love trekking and photography; and you adore the distinctive ethnic culture, Ha Giang is a “must” during your Grand Circle Tour of Northern Vietnam.